Ayushmania2002/Cis-GS/data/README.md

-oftware Requirements
+## Software Requirements

-All analyses in this repository were performed using Python 3.10.
+All analyses in this repository were performed using **Python 3.10**.

-The required Python packages are listed in the requirements.txt file and include tools for bioinformatics analysis, data processing, visualization, and network analysis.
+The required Python packages and dependencies are listed in the `requirements.txt` file and include:

-Required Packages

-Core scientific computing

-numpy
+- numpy

-pandas
+- pandas

-scipy
+- scipy

-Bioinformatics

-biopython
+- biopython

-bcbio-gff
+- bcbio-gff

-Visualization

-matplotlib
+- matplotlib

-seaborn
+- seaborn

-matplotlib-venn
+- matplotlib-venn

-Network and graph analysis

-networkx
+- networkx

-python-louvain (community)
+- python-louvain (`community`)

-Motif and sequence visualization

-logomaker
+- logomaker

-Utilities

-tqdm
+- tqdm

-requests
+- requests

-PDF handling

-PyMuPDF (fitz)
+- PyMuPDF (`fitz`)

-Standard Python libraries (e.g., os, sys, re, math, csv, pathlib) are used throughout the notebooks and do not require separate installation.
+Standard Python libraries (`os`, `sys`, `re`, `math`, `csv`, `pathlib`, etc.) are used throughout the notebooks and do not require separate installation.

-Installation
+### Installation

+Clone the repository and install the required dependencies using:

 ```bash
 pip install -r requirements.txt